Lynn Brock | The Deductions of Colonel Gore

 Traitor's Purse (1940 - 1941) (Chapters 1 - 10)

 Commentary on H.C.
 Bailey:

 Unanimous critical acclaim at one time greeted Bailey's work.
 He was both praised and anthologized by S.S.
 Van Dine, Dorothy Sayers, Ellery Queen, and Howard Haycraft, a clean sweep of the great critics of the Golden Age.
 The Encyclopedia of Mystery and Detection says that he was the most popular mystery writer in Great Britain between the wars.
 This means that his works were more popular than Chesterton, Christie, Dorothy L. Sayers or Carr, something that seems incomprehensible today.
+British reviewer Torquemada called Mr. Fortune "our best-loved of all detectives" (in his 1937 review of Clunk's Claimant).
 I still get very nice letters from contemporary enthusiasts of Bailey's fiction, so his work still has a significant following.
 Earl Emerson's Going Crazy in Public (1996) pays homage to Bailey, by including characters named both for H.C.
 Bailey himself, and for his lawyer detective Joshua Clunk.

 One can see several problems with this formula from such a description.
 There is often a concentration on horror elements in such a work, an approach that has never been a favorite of mine (for whatever reason I have no interest in horror fiction whatsoever, marking me out as very different from the typical American reader of today).
 Secondly, there is often an emphasis on morbid psychology, a look inside sick minds.
 This was exactly the element about Bailey's tales that appealed to Dorothy L. Sayers, who felt that Bailey's work in this direction showed "originality", but it often just seems to me to be "sick".